gitlabhq/gitlabhq/doc/ci/triggers/README.md

 Triggers with the legacy label do not have an associated user and only have access to the current project.
 They are considered deprecated and will be removed with one of the future versions of GitLab.
-You are advised to [take ownership](#taking-ownership-of-a-trigger) of any legacy triggers.

 [ee-2017]: https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/2017
 [ee-2346]: https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/2346